phpstan/phpstan/website/src/writing-php-code/phpdoc-types.md

 Callables
 -------------------------

 The `callable` typehint has been in PHP for a long time.
 But it doesn't allow enforcing specific callback signatures.
-However, PHPStan allows and enforce specific signatures in PHPDocs:
+However, PHPStan allows to enforce specific signatures in PHPDocs:

 * `callable(int, int): string` (accepts two integers, returns a string)
 * `callable(int, int=): string` (second parameter is optional)